Assessment issues

 • Students must bring their University College Birmingham identity card to every examination that they attend.

-• Students must bring their own pens but no pencil cases.
+• Students must bring their own stationery for the examination in a clear pencil case or bag.

 • Possession of any unauthorised material during the examination will be reported and will be considered evidence of an attempt by the student to complete the examination by unfair means.